 I find it funny that some of the pubs have signs that say “We Have Guinness.”
 Isn’t that a given at most pubs here?

 Howth is not pronounced how I thought it would be.
 It’s pronounced like hothe (not like how with a th sound at the end) It’s a fishing town about 20 minutes from the city centre by train.
 You can see seals there, and they have some delicious fish and chips.
-I definitely want to go back out and spend some more time here.
+I’d like to go back out and spend some more time here.

 It hasn’t rained as much as I thought it would.
 However the first day it rained my umbrella broke.

 It’s also awesome that Ireland is the only country with an official music symbol – the harp.

-I wish I had to write for you.
+I wish I had more to write.
 I’m still getting a feel for the city.
 Does it feel like home?
 Not yet, but maybe it will when I settle in somewhere (that isn’t a shared dorm room at a hostel).
 Perhaps it won’t, and I’ll just feel like a semi-nomad for the next two years.
 Either way, I like what I’ve seen so far, and I’m looking to explore a lot more of Dublin and Ireland (and elsewhere in Europe) over the next two years.

 Have you been to Dublin?